nicklasb/Controller/README.md

 - Flash SPI mode (DIO)  --->
 - Flash SPI speed (40 MHz)  --->
-*These where the flashsettings that worked for the LilyGO-T-SIM7000G*
+*These where the flash settings that worked for the LilyGO-T-SIM7000G*
 ### Component config

 #### LVGL configuration